Kosinkadink/jno/README.md

 *jno init*: initialize current working directory with lib/, sketch/, and *jno.jno* if they are not present

+*jno listmodels*: list the board models supported by your Arduino IDE

 *jno setlocal [setting]*: change setting in local *jno.jno*

 *jno setglobal [setting]*: change setting in global *jno.jno*